 CELT’s mid-term feedback program provides faculty with student feedback to allow them to make timely adjustments in courses during the semester.
 Through this voluntary program CELT staff visit classes and, using a research-based protocol, survey the class to elicit feedback.
-The questions elicit feedback on activities that promote learning, what can be done to enhance learning, and how students themselves can contribute to the class learning environment.
-Final reports are prepared for each class based on the information collected.
-A CELT staff member then meets with faculty to go over the report to present findings and discuss strategies to improve teaching.
-To see how mid-term feedback works, see the videos below.
+Below is a written description and videos to illustrate the process.

 (Note: For the videos above, CELT has obtained permission from both the professor and students in all of the recordings.
 These videos only serve as an example of the mid-term feedback process.
 All Mid-Term Feedback Sessions and follow-ups conducted by the CELT center are completely confidential.)